-Magnetic field space is part of the realm of internal coherence within a particle.
-Whereas the underlying nature of the (three component) electric field is that of the rate of change of space by time (dx/dt, dy/dt) and dz/dt, the magnetic field is that of the rate of change of space by perpendicular space (dx/dy, dy/dz) and dz/dx.
-Magnetic field is therefore also a bi-vector quantity.
-A partial analogy is that of a spatial torsion or 'twist-bias,' though not a rotation since there is no time (t) component in these derivatives.
+A partial analogy is that of a spatial torsion or 'twist-bias,' though not a rotation since there is no time (dt) component in these derivatives.
 While the physical effect of an electric field on a charge is to accelerate it linearly, that of the magnetic field is to make it go round and round in circles.
 This is a fundamentally different type of transformation to that experienced in electric field space.
 These three components involve only the three spatial variables, x, y, and z.
-There are only three quotient components in the magnetic field, and each involves two of the spatial dimensions.
+There are only three quotient components in the magnetic field, and each involves only two dimensions - two of the three available spatial dimensions.
+Magnetic field is therefore also a bi-vector quantity, hence the 2-dimensional subscript in the term $\mathbf{\Xi}{jk}$.
+(See below.)